-In a small way, this opening scene and the one that follows give us their motivation for the big crime to come.
+In a small way, this opening scene and the one that follows give us their motivation for what is to come.
 Artie wants to commit the perfect crime, something really dangerous, one that everyone will be talking about, but which the police will not be able to solve.
 Judd wants to commit a great crime as the true test of the superior intellect, to prove that they are Nietzschean supermen.
-(Whatever Friedrich Nietzsche wanted us to understand by his concept of the superman, anytime someone in a movie is an admirer of this philosopher, he typically believes he is free to act in a way that ordinary people would regard as immoral.)
-Artie is thinking of the thrill of committing such a crime.
-As Nietzsche would say, he wants the “bliss of the knife.”
-But Judd wants to do it “as an experiment, detached, with no emotional involvement,” he tells Artie, “and no reason for it except to show that we can do it.”
+Whatever Friedrich Nietzsche wanted us to understand by his concept of the superman, anytime someone in a movie is an admirer of this philosopher, he typically believes he is free to act in a way that ordinary people would regard as immoral, as in the movie Baby Face (1933).

 The professor asks if Judd can cite a single example of any of these ancient leaders that did not feel obligated to obey their own laws, if Nietzsche can explain that.
 “Oh, I think so, sir,” Judd replies, “if you’ve read him, sir” (the professor flinches), “you remember that he conceives the superman as being detached from such emotions as anger and greed and lust and the will to power.”

 Sid works as a cub reporter and finds himself helping out on a kidnapping case, to see if there is any connection to a dead boy found in a culvert, supposedly drowned, but the coroner he interviews makes it clear that the boy was murdered, hit several times in the head with a blunt instrument.
-Some glasses fall to the floor, which the coroner thinks belong to the boy, but Sid figures out that they really belonged to the murderer.
+Some glasses fall to the floor, which the coroner thinks belonged to the boy, but Sid figures out that they really belong to the murderer.

 Wilk is hired as their lawyer, with much reluctance on the part of their parents, however, because he is an “atheist.”
-Actually, the real Clarence Darrow considered himself an agnostic, as does Wilk in the movie, but one suspects that people who did not like Clarence Darrow preferred the more pejorative term “atheist,” refusing to mince words on the subject.
+Actually, the real Clarence Darrow considered himself an agnostic, as does Wilk in the movie, but one suspects that people who did not like Clarence Darrow preferred the more pejorative term “atheist,” refusing to mince words on the matter.
 Given the enormity of the crime committed by Artie and Judd, along with a full confession from both of them, a trial would seem to be pointless, at least from a dramatic standpoint.
-And yet, such is the screen presence of Orson Welles, that as soon as he walks through the door as Jonathan Wilk, we experience a reversal of attitude, reinforced by following scene in which we see the Ku Klux Klan burning a cross outside of Wilk’s residence.
+And yet, such is the screen presence of Orson Welles that as soon as he walks through the door as Jonathan Wilk, we experience a reversal of attitude, reinforced by the following scene in which we see the Ku Klux Klan burning a cross outside of Wilk’s residence.

 We see both in the final scene.
 After the judge rules that Artie and Judd will not be hanged for their crime, but will spend the rest of their lives in prison, which was the only outcome Wilk could reasonably hope for, the following dialogue takes place:

-Artie: So we sweat through three months of misery just to hear that.
+Artie: So, we sweat through three months of misery just to hear that.
 I wish they’d have hung us right off the bat.